Impact of nuclear masses on r-process nucleosynthesis: bulk properties versus shell effects: Conclusions

-\textit{Conclusions} -- In summary, we have shown that variations in predicted nuclear masses do not necessarily correlate with changes in the \rpa\ abundance distributions.
-We employ the LDM to decompose the mass surface in a smooth contribution and local shell-effects for the two mass models considered: FRDM and DZ31.
-By performing detailed nuclear network calculations simulating the occurrence of \rpn\ in neutron star mergers, we find that large changes in the bulk properties that result in very different theoretical nuclear masses, have little impact on the predicted elemental and mass abundances.
-The abundance distribution is instead driven by local changes in the (two-)neutron separation energies arising from nucleon shell effects, which can be identified by means of neutron shell gap energies.
-Our results suggest that theoretical approaches, like ab-initio calculations, that currently do not provide accurate values of the masses but that may capture the local trends may still provide valuable information for \rpa\ studies.
-Similarly, experimental measurements devoted to nuclear masses for \rpa\ nucleosynthesis should aim to measure mass trends rather than obtaining precise mass measurements of individual nuclei.
+Our results suggest that theoretical approaches should aim to determine how robust the local mass trends are against variations of the nuclear interaction/functional and improvements in the many-body approach (such as inclusion of beyond mean-field effects).
+In this context, ab-initio calculations, that currently do not provide accurate values of the masses but that may capture the local trends~\cite{Hergert2020}, may still provide valuable information for \rpa\ studies.
+Similarly, experimental measurements devoted to nuclear masses for \rpa\ nucleosynthesis should aim to determine mass trends across extended regions, rather than measure isolated individual nuclei.
 Furthermore, fitting protocols of nuclear interactions and training processes of machine-learning algorithms devoted to large-scale calculations of neutron-rich nuclei should include experimental information of (two-)neutron separation and shell gap energies.
-This work demonstrates that the rms error between theoretical and experimental masses may not necessarily determine which nuclear mass models are the best suited for \rpa\ studies.
+While a proper reproduction of nuclear masses is a crucial challenge for nuclear theory, this work demonstrates that the rms error between theoretical and experimental masses may not necessarily determine which nuclear mass models are the best suited for \rpa\ studies.
 A similar conclusion was reached in Ref.~\cite{Sobiczewski.Litvinov:2014} comparing the predictive power of different mass models to masses which were not experimentally known at the time of the model calibration.
+Finally, we make explicit that the method employed in this work is one possible means of producing variations in nuclear masses that do not affect the abundance distribution.
+The identification of additional means of variations, and their connection to the properties of the underlying nuclear interaction, will open a new avenue to better understand the physics shaping the \rpa\ abundance pattern.